spgennard/cobolformation/README.md

 COBOLFormation is a Golang wrapper for COBOL applications, allowing them to run within Knative as a serverless application.

+There is a blog and video walk through here: https://www.triggermesh.com/blog/serverless-cobol-in-knative

 ## How it Works

 The [handler.go](handler.go) takes a CloudEvent’s data payload and uses it as the arguments for the wrapped [datatype.cob](datatype.cob).